sdaviid/brazil-phone-carrier-retrieve/README.md

-This doesnt not get portability status, only carrier by prefix.
+This doesnt get portability status, only carrier by prefix.

 All prefixes are from Teleco.com.br